List of Tiny Toon Adventures characters: Elmyra Duff

+Elmyra was also featured as a co-protagonist and ally to Pinky and the Brain in the spin-off Pinky, Elmyra & the Brain.
+Though initially claimed by Cree Summer to be removed from the show, Elmyra appears in Tiny Toons Looniversity as a photographer obsessed with taking pictures of animals.
+She also appears in one episode of Animaniacs, attending a group therapy session with Yakko, Wakko, and Dot Warner.

 Furrball

-Furrball (vocal effects provided by Frank Welker; Rob Paulsen provides his voice in "Cinemaniacs" and "Buster and the Wolverine" episodes) is a young, blue male cat with a hole in his right ear and a bandage on his tail.
+Furrball (vocal effects provided by Frank Welker in 1990–2002 of the original series, voiced by Rob Paulsen in "Duck Trek", Natalie Palamides in Tiny Toons Looniversity) is a young, blue male cat with a hole in his right ear and a bandage on his tail.
 Furrball is usually depicted as living in a cardboard box in an alleyway, although sometimes he is shown as one of Elmyra's pets and briefly had a home with Mary Melody.
 He is a peaceful and innocent character, but he is also one of the most unfortunate characters in the show, since he is almost always chased, abused, or bullied, often by being squashed.
 For example, during the intro credits, he gets flattened by a falling upright piano to the lyric of "Furrball is unlucky", while peacefully sniffing a flower.
-He is less anthropomorphic in nature than the other animal characters, generally walking on all fours and almost always mute, except for making typical cat sounds; he is known to be mentored by Sylvester the Cat.
-Furrball is based on Penelope Pussycat and the Chuck Jones version of Sylvester, both of whom are silent.
+Furrball is based on Penelope Pussycat and the Chuck Jones version of Sylvester the Cat (his in-universe mentor); Furrball himself was usually depicted as a less anthropomorphized, speechless alley cat with the exception of a few episodes; he is a more typical, clothed, speaking character in Tiny Toons Loonversity.
 Furrball often chases Sweetie Pie, who is based on Tweety.
+He also serves as one of Fifi La Fume's love interests.

 In one speaking role ("Cinemaniacs"), he was voiced by Rob Paulsen in a mockup of Leonard McCoy from Star Trek.
-He also has another very brief speaking role in the episode "Buster and the Wolverine.
+He also has another very brief speaking role in the episode "Buster and the Wolverine".